Eugeny/tabby/README.md

 # Plugins

-Plugins can be installed directly from the Settings view inside Terminus.
+Plugins and themes can be installed directly from the Settings view inside Terminus.

   * [clickable-links](https://github.com/Eugeny/terminus-clickable-links) - makes paths and URLs in the terminal clickable
   * [shell-selector](https://github.com/Eugeny/terminus-shell-selector) - a quick shell selector pane